 The Evolution Initiative is an attempt to accommodate shifts in the profession while including advisors who traditionally would not have been able to seek CPA certification.
 In this initiative, candidates would need to learn core skills while also choosing a discipline to focus on.
 The end result for all students, however, would be the same—CPA licensure.

 Here at Gusto, we’re committed to keeping you on top of every trend that affects your career.
-Be sure to check out our upcoming article: “Building a Support System for Your CPA Candidates.”
+Be sure to check out our articles “Helping Employees Prepare for the CPA Exam” and “Building a Support System for Your CPA Candidates” if you haven’t already.

 Our goal is always to create a world where work empowers a better life.
 Our people platform can make payroll, benefits, taxes, and health insurance easier for employers and their accountants.